hoooing/CSC207-Project/README.md

 Problem Domain Description:

-brief, high-level description of what kind of application your team is thinking of developing.:
+brief, high-level description of what kind of application your team is thinking of developing.: Email Validation

 a link to the documentation for an API: